praveenVnktsh/Aesthetic-Resume-Template/README.md

 ## Aesthetic Academic CV

 This is a really nice looking CV that I modified heavily from a popular CV template that's floating on the web.
-Try finding out what it is :P (hint : yahoo).

 The template is also heavily space efficient, but still looks vastly better than most CV's out there.
 It's perfectly usable for any kind of opportunity, be it academic or industrial.